 Some merit awards (not based on financial need) are available, funded by the Nursing Alumni Association.
 New first-year and transfer students are not eligible for these awards.

 Financial aid at the graduate level comes from several sources:

 Need-based and merit-based aid may come in the form of full or partial support for your tuition and required fees, or in some cases, an additional monthly stipend.
 The School uses awards from the federal government, the Commonwealth of Virginia, private foundations, and endowment and alumni gifts to fund these awards.
 Each year, the School awards more than $1.2 million in tuition/stipend support to graduate nursing students.

 - Be enrolled in at least 6 credits per semester in a graduate degree program (MSN, DNP or PhD).

 - Those enrolled in post-master's certificate programs are eligible for support from private scholarships but are not eligible for federal, Commonwealth of Virginia or UVA monies.

 Two merit awards (not based on financial need) are funded by the Nursing Alumni Association to students in any graduate degree program (MSN, DNP or PhD).
 Contact the Office of Admissions and Student Services for more information.

 Graduate Teaching Assistant (GTA) Positions

-The School selects and hires approximately 30 GTAs each year to assist with instruction primarily of the pre-licensure nursing students, with priority given to DNP and PhD students.
-GTAs receive full tuition support, health insurance and a stipend.
-Elligible students must:
+The School selects and hires approximately 30 GTAs each year to assist with instruction primarily of the pre-licensure nursing students, with priority given to PhD students.
+GTAs receive full tuition support, health insurance subsidy, and a stipend.
+Eligible students must:

 - Possess a MSN or have completed at least 24 credits of graduate level coursework in the subject you are teaching;